 The audience could be plentiful in many locations or sparsely distributed around the world.
 For an effective GTM strategy, we need to first identify where they are and then apply filters around:

 - where the competition may be less

-- where your brand name is more known
+- your brand name is more known

-- where it is more profitable to operate
+- more profitable to operate